eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br><br>

 For this particular work, we looked at the problem of classifying jets of particles using substructure information.
-So the neural network would take an image of the jet substructure and classify it as either signal or background.
-Specifically, neural networks make these decisions using a set of numbers (weights) that it learns and non-linear transformations.
-Thus far, physicists can not make sense out of these weights; in fact, no one, not just physicists, can really understand these weights.
+Essentially, the neural network would take an image of the collision and classify it as either signal or background.
+The neural network makes these decisions using a set of numbers (weights) that it learns to transform the input into an output.
+Thus far, physicists can not make sense out of these weights and transformation; in fact, no one, not just physicists, can really understand these things with great insight.
 They just happen to work and that’s that.

 <br><br>

-So, we want to take the information from these weights and translate it into something physicists can understand.
-Based on certain arguments and assumptions in quantum physics involving particle collisions which are beyond my scope, physicists can understand these jet images based on functions involving the momentum fraction in each pixel in the jet.
+So, we want to take the information from the neural net and translate it into something physicists can understand.
+Based on certain arguments and assumptions in quantum physics involving particle collisions which are beyond my scope, physicists can understand these jet images through functions involving the momentum fraction in each pixel in the jet.
 The first three terms in this family of functions is expressed as:

 <br>
 </div>